Lieder-Lab/liederDB/README.md

 >
 >>The 'or' substatement returns the result meet __CONDITIONS_1 or CONDITIONS_2__;
 >
->_The 'and' substatement and 'or' substatement are on the same grammatical levels in 'where' statement, but 'and' substatement has a higher priority than 'or''s.
-Kernel would  process all 'and' statements first and then process the 'or's later, if commend designed not follow this order, please use brackets () to declare the right order, as we recommend already._
+>_The 'and' substatement and 'or' substatement are on the same grammatical levels in 'where' statement, but 'and' substatement has a higher priority than 'or' substatement.
+Kernel would  process all 'and' statements first and then process the 'or' substatement later, if commend designed not follow this order, please use brackets () to declare the right order, as we recommend already._

 ### LOGICAL_OPERATORS:  =    ==    >    <    >=    <=    !=